 The referral program is another way where the existing customers are rewarded for creating more customers for the business through mouth publicity.

-- ERP and CRM Technology: Customer Relationship Management (CRM) technology is used by the organizations to keep track of the existing as well as potential customers and their reviews about the product or service they have bought.
+ERP and CRM Technology: Customer Relationship Management (CRM) technology is used by the organizations to keep track of the existing as well as potential customers.
+It also provides their reviews about the product or service they have bought.

 Enterprise Resource Planning (ERP) is the software facilitating the sharing of the information received through CRM to all the departments within the organization to enhance the customer experience in future.

-- Surveys and Questionnaires: Conducting surveys and getting the questionnaire filled by the previous customers can make the company aware of the issues they may have faced with the product or service or the organization itself.
+Surveys and Questionnaires: Conducting studies and getting the questionnaire filled by the previous customers can make the company aware of the market issues faced, after or before making a purchase.

 This can make the organization aware of the reasons for shifting of previous customers to other product or service or other organization.